 The Top 5 Must See Cities in Asia

 Often when we think of Asia we’ll picture small wooden shacks on a white sandy beach but it’s the cities that are the true gems of the continent.
-With so many wonderfully unique places to choose from it’s difficult to pick a favourite but we’ve narrowed it down to our top 5.
+With so many wonderfully unique places to choose from it’s difficult to pick a favorite but we’ve narrowed it down to our top 5.

-In the heart of the city centre sits the infamous Khao San Road, a street lined either side with market stalls selling everything you could possibly desire, from Thai souvenirs to living room settees!
+In the heart of the city center sits the infamous Khao San Road, a street lined either side with market stalls selling everything you could possibly desire, from Thai souvenirs to living room settees!
 Haggle your way to the best bargains before stopping to refuel at one of the many food vendors found along the way.
 Spend the equivalent of £1 and you can eat well or splash out an extra £2 and eat like a king.
-For a calmer view of the city catch a short tuk tuk ride out to the Grand Palace where you’ll see the most beautiful building in Bangkok.
+For a calmer view of the city catch a short tuk-tuk ride out to the Grand Palace where you’ll see the most beautiful building in Bangkok.
 It’s free to look but you’ll need a ticket to explore further inside.

 Arguably the most Western of Asian cities, Singapore represents a collision of various cultures.
 Start off in Chinatown where you can sample traditional Asian dishes before jumping onto the London-style Metro system which will take you all the way around the city.
-Make your last stop of the day Sentosa Island, home to Universal Studios and the exact replica of an all American theme park.
-Like all big cities the above are notoriously bad for muggings and theft so it’s advisable for anyone planning to visit to take adequate precautions. cheap travel insurance can be purchased before your trip to cover your losses if the worst should happen.
+Make your last stop of the day Sentosa Island, home to Universal Studios and the exact replica of an all-American theme park.
+Like all big cities, the above are notoriously bad for muggings and theft so it’s advisable for anyone planning to visit to take adequate precautions. cheap travel insurance can be purchased before your trip to cover your losses if the worst should happen.

 Siem Reap, Cambodia